keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 {:toc}

 This extractor allows you to integrate your Google Analytics data into the KBC environment.
-To do that, you will need a Google Analytics account.
-If you do not have one, create it [here](https://analytics.google.com).
+To do that, you will need a [Google Analytics account](https://analytics.google.com/analytics/web/).

 ## Features
 Google Analytics Extractor works with the newest version of the [Google Analytics Reporting API - V4](https://developers.google.com/analytics/devguides/reporting/core/v4/),